peteamiri/Tutorials/Virtualization/ContainerBased/README.md

+# Virtualization

 # This section deals with Container based Virtualization

 The focuse is mostly on
 * Docker
 * Kubernetes
 * Apache Mesos